Arunima-Paul/PowerBI_Customer-Spend-Analysis/README.md

 Strong preference for credit card payments, Significant presence in key metropolitan cities.

 Key Card Features - 1.
-1. Better Rewards for Tech Shopping- 5% cashback on electronics purchases-Electronics is a major spending category.
+Better Rewards for Tech Shopping- 5% cashback on electronics purchases-Electronics is a major spending category.
 Also for IT employees who are our primary target, electronics would be a particularly relevant category.
-Also Special financing for high-value tech purchases 2.Lifestyle Benefits-Premium bill payment rewards, Grocery and health/wellness category benefits, Travel rewards with airport lounge access.
+Also Special financing for high-value tech purchases
+2. Lifestyle Benefits-Premium bill payment rewards, Grocery and health/wellness category benefits, Travel rewards with airport lounge access.
-3.Special Deals During Shopping Seasons - as spending increases during September and October, extra rewards will be offered during these months and special EMI options for larger purchases during these high-spending periods.
+3. Special Deals During Shopping Seasons - as spending increases during September and October, extra rewards will be offered during these months and special EMI options for larger purchases during these high-spending periods.
-4.Simple digital experience- The card will offer seamless integration with UPI platforms, which is the second most popular payment method after credit cards.
+4. Simple digital experience- The card will offer seamless integration with UPI platforms, which is the second most popular payment method after credit cards.
 It will include advanced spend analytics to help customers track and manage their expenditures.

 Implementation strategy-